 Yeah, well, Reagan used the Make America Great Again.

-That was his that was one of his first commercials, as everyone remembers.
+That was one of his first commercials, as everyone remembers.

-Because if America sees that the system at home is rigged against them and is not really working for the every man, it's just working for a very small veneer of elites, then they're not gonna they're not gonna have any desire to do anything in any other countries, any foreign country.
+Because if America sees that the system at home is rigged against them and is not really working for the every man, it's just working for a very small veneer of elites, then they're not going to have any desire to do anything in any other countries, any foreign countries.

 So Reagan understood that.